Utility Easement Mowing to Begin Soon

 Please stay alert for mowing crews for your safety and the safety of workers.

 Easements may look like cleared paths that lead to nowhere, but they grant the Utilities Department the right to access, maintain, repair or replace a town asset.
 These areas must be periodically mowed and cleared of brush to keep them accessible for routine maintenance and for emergency response.

 Before you plant or build, make sure you are aware of any easements on your property.
-If utilities workers need to access a town easement, the town will not replace any plants, fences, sheds or other structures that are removed from the easement.
-The town also cannot plant or maintain any trees or bushes within its easements.
+The town will not replace any plants, fences, sheds or other structures that are removed from a town easement when utilities workers need to access the easement.
+The town also is unable to plant or maintain any trees or bushes within its easements.
 See the maintenance responsibilities document below for more information.